Dandeli – Home Of Malabar Pied Hornbill Bird

 Malabar Pied Hornbill at Dandeli

 A distinguishing feature of the adult birds is the huge black and yellow colored bony hollow structure on their bill called a casque.
-Casque enables them to resonate calls.
+Casque enables them to resonate with calls.
 Our noise pollution levels are so high in cities that we may not appreciate how it enables the birds in the dense forests to locate their own.
 These birds have black and white plumage with a yellow bill.
-The females have the white orbital skin, in simple words look at the photograph below that has a male and female bird.
+The females have white orbital skin, in simple words look at the photograph below which has a male and female bird.
 A white-colored ring/patch around the eyes is not seen in males, the bird on top is the female one.

 Playful Hornbills at Dandeli